shind07/etr-project/README.md

 # 3 - improvement suggestions
 - RAG approach?
 LLM?
+- google sheets - depends who the end user is? could do a custom ui? effort vs reward?

-- skipping unit tests - not letting perfect be the enemy of good
+- skipping unit tests - not letting perfect be the enemy of good treating this like a hackathon wher eI dont get style points